cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * always false conditional jumps are removed,
 * always true conditional jumps are converted to unconditional ones.

-A condition can be fully evaluated constant if both of its operands are literals, or if they're variables whose values were determined to be constant by the [Data Flow Optimization](#data-flow-optimization).
+A condition can be fully evaluated if both of its operands are literals, or if they're variables whose values were determined to be constant by the [Data Flow Optimization](#data-flow-optimization).

 The first case reduces the code size and speeds up execution.
 The second one in itself improves neither size nor speed,